cslarsen/dna-traits/README.md

 https://github.com/cslarsen/arv*

 *The new version uses Cython and C++, and works on both Python 2 and 3.
-More importantly, you can install it with pip!*
+More importantly, you can install it with pip!
+This old version is abandoned.*

 This is a *very* fast 23andMe raw genome file parser, letting you lookup SNPs from RSIDs in Python: